Developing OpenType Fonts for Arabic Script

 Appendix B: ARABTYPE.TTF (sample font)

-The Arabic Typesetting font will be distributed with Microsoft Visual OpenType Layout Tool (VOLT) and is provided under the terms of the VOLT supplemental files end user license agreement.
+The Arabic Typesetting font is distributed with Microsoft Visual OpenType Layout Tool (VOLT) and is provided under the terms of the VOLT supplemental files end user license agreement.
 It is provided for illustration only, and may not be altered or redistributed.

 Arabic Typesetting supports all characters from the Unicode Arabic and Arabic Extended blocks.
 As such, it can be used to produce documents in Arabic, Farsi, Urdu, Sindhi, Malay, and Uighur.
 The font is the Arabic naskh style of calligraphy.